mariamasoliver/connect-to-ARC/Guide.md

 ```

 where 1,2,3...,N are the set of your parameters.
 They have to be **integers**.
-So adapt your code accordingly.
+You should adapt your code accordingly.

+Tomorrow add:
+You can check the state of your programs runnings like this

+You can check - while the program running- some memory information